 In summary, confidence in climate change projections depends on the (temporal and spatial) scale and variable being considered and whether one considers extremes or mean quantities.
-Confidence is highest for temperature, especially on global scales, and decreases when other variables are considered, and when we focus on smaller spatial domains (Tables 3.1 and 3.3.).
+Confidence is highest for temperature, especially at the global scale, and decreases when other variables are considered, and when we focus on smaller spatial domains (Tables 3-1 and 3-3).
 Confidence in projections for extremes is generally weaker than for projections of long-term averages.